The average medical malpractice settlement in Florida can vary significantly, but understanding the factors that influence these amounts is crucial.

 What Is the Statute of Limitations for a Medical Malpractice Claim?

 It is absolutely essential that you file your claim by the deadline set by the statute of limitations.
 In Florida, you will have to file your medical malpractice claim:

 - Within two years of discovering the injury or

 - Within four years from the time the malpractice occurred.

 Contact an attorney as soon as possible if you have sustained injuries due to medical malpractice.
 If you miss the statutory deadline, you will most likely be ineligible to receive compensation.

 How Our Attorneys Can Assist You

-Although there is no average payout for medical malpractice, we can help you understand what your case might be worth.
+Although there is no average medical malpractice settlement in FL, we can help you understand what your case might be worth.
 And we are ready to fight for your right to receive compensation.
 After sustaining injuries because of medical malpractice, you deserve to focus on healing.
 Let our team do the heavy lifting.

 Reach out to us at James Horne Law today at 941-210-6000 or fill out the form on our website to request a consultation.
 We are committed to our clients and will strive to achieve the best results possible for you.